Photo by SOUTHERNTraveler / Shutterstock

 While the Skytrain is a modern and convenient way to get around town, don’t leave Bangkok without experiencing the complex waterway transportation system, including commuter taxis and express tourist boats, that follow the Chao Praya river’s snake-like path.
 A khlong (canal) tour weaving through Bangkok’s many small waterways is also a lovely way to see glimpses of local life—consider choosing one that utilizes traditional teakwood boats, and that includes stops at one or more well-known wats (Buddhist, Hindu or Taoist temples).

-Additional Bangkok spots not to miss are the Jim Thompson House Museum, which features fascinating architecture and textiles; and Lhong 1919, a small historical plaza with stylish shops, restaurants, art galleries and murals that pays homage to the city’s Chinese community.
+Additional Bangkok spots not to miss on your trip to Thailand are the Jim Thompson House Museum, which features fascinating architecture and textiles; and Lhong 1919, a small historical plaza with stylish shops, restaurants, art galleries and murals that pays homage to the city’s Chinese community.